 - Yas Marina Circuit – host of the F1 Etihad Airways Abu Dhabi Grand Prix.

 - Yas Waterworld – spans an area of about 15 football fields and has 43 rides, slides and attractions.

 - Ferrari World Abu Dhabi – the world’s first Ferrari theme park.

 Attached to Ferrari World is Yas Mall featuring 400 of the world’s top fashion and food brands, a 20-screen cinema and the region’s largest family entertainment zone.

-Beneath its gigantic, iconic red roof it houses numerous high-adrenaline rides including the spectacular new Flying Aces ride, featuring the highest rollercoaster loop in the world and the world’s fastest rollercoaster, Formula Rossa, with a top speed of 250 kph in 4.9 seconds.
+Beneath its gigantic, iconic red roof it houses numerous high-adrenaline rides including the spectacular new Flying Aces ride, featuring the highest rollercoaster loop in the world, and the world’s fastest rollercoaster, Formula Rossa, with a top speed of 250 kph reached in just in 4.9 seconds.
 The park also features numerous Italian restaurants, state-of-the-art simulators, electric-powered go-karts, live shows and an inspiring treasure of racing memorabilia!

 Dubai has been compared to many other of the world’s large cities, but it really stands on its own.
 It lacks the deep cultural background of cities like London, Paris or New York, where one can more freely express themselves in public.
 Dubai also lacks the entertainment venues the other cities offer.
 However, when it comes to shear extremes, then Dubai is your city as it boasts the tallest, largest, and fastest in many categories.